 Robert has appeared on National Television many times.
 He is best known as the DAD on the 2012 Chevy SUPER BOWL COMMERCIAL, HAPPY GRAD.
-He has appeared several times on Travel Channel's "Mysteries at the Museum", Discovery ID's "My Dirty Little Secret", History Channels "Engineering an Empire", a Recurring Role on Discovery ID's "Watching the Detectives" and several others.
+He appeared on HBO's "The Duece" and has appeared several times on Travel Channel's "Mysteries at the Museum", Discovery ID's "My Dirty Little Secret", History Channels "Engineering an Empire", a Recurring Role on Discovery ID's "Watching the Detectives" and several others.
 He has appeared in a Guest Starring role on "The Perfect Murder" and "I'd Kill for You."
 Robert's very first venture into the acting field was a show called "American Experience: Hijacked!" which aired nationally on PBS-TV and was narrated by Campbell Scott.
 Since that time, he has appeared in numerous national projects with many big name stars, both in acting and voice overs such as: Hugh Grant, Drew Barrymore, Brad Garrett, Kristen Johnson, Patrick Dempsey, Susan Sarandon, Amy Adams, James Marsden, Denis Leary, Tatum O’Neal, James Gandolfini, Michael Imperioli, Edie Falco, Uma Thurman, Will Smith, Russell Crowe, Denzel Washington, Tina Fey, Alec Baldwin, Chris Noth, his friend Ian Ziering in Sharknado 2, Lance Henriksen, Robert John Burke, Al Pacino and Robert DeNiro and numerous others.

 Robert also played the role of Howard Wagner in a recent production of "Death of a Salesman", as well as leading roles in the off Broadway plays "Tables", "Downsized" and "Assaulting a Vagina" and "Widow's Paradise".

 Robert has done on camera or voice overs for: the LA Dodgers, Dean Koontz’s book, “The Husband”, Advanced Micro Devices (AMD), Aquafina Water, GlaxoSmithKline, Mountain Dew, the CIA, the US Marines, Reebok, TGIFridays, Zales Jewelers, Doritos, XpressBet.com, Saratoga Raceway, The National Fair Housing Alliance/State Farm, Mercedes-Benz Fuel Cell Vehicle, AT&T, Avis-Budget Group, Educational Testing Services and many others.
 He was the voice of the NBC iPhone “Your City” app, and several NBC News Local Affiliates stations including LA, Chicago, DC and Miami promoting the Iphone app.
 He is the current voice of Tesoro Fuel and past voice of Knology Cable.
 He has also appeared on camera in numerous commercials and industrial videos.
-Perhaps his most prominent VO project to date was as the director of the sessions for BIXBY, the voice of the new Samsung Galaxy phones and products.
+Perhaps his most prominent VO project to date was as the director of the sessions for BIXBY, the voice of the Samsung Galaxy phones and products.

 Robert had the honor of writing a chapter in the fourth edition of the book The Art of Voice Acting, written by James Alburger, which is considered by many to be the bible of the voice over industry.
 He is also the author of the book "Voice Over Legal", which hit NUMBER 1, on the AMAZON BEST SELLER LIST for Entertainment Law Books.
 Recently Robert has taken on the roles of production attorney, Producer and Executive Producer for several projects as well, and he started a full fledged production company called Belair Productions, LLC.
 He is frequently invited to speak at various acting and voice over conferences around the country, and has been a frequent guest on many podcasts.